 Many Washington residents consider the Puyallup Fair a “must do" and return year after year with their families.
 For information on this year’s fair dates, performers, special features, maps, directions and more, visit the official site of the Washington State Fair.

 In the spirit of community and the excellence and integrity of Puyallup-area youth, the annual Daffodil Festival was born.
 Held each April in Puyallup, the entire festival climaxes with the Grand Floral Street Parade, including floats and a royal court of locally-crowned youth.
 This popular parade travels through the cities of Orting, Puyallup, Sumner and Tacoma.
-For more information on this year’s festival, click here to go the official site of the Daffodil Festival.
+Find out more about the Daffodil Festival.

 Located in downtown Tacoma, the Broadway Center for Performing Arts encompasses four beautifully restored theaters, which host a rich variety of music, dance and theatrical performances year-round.
 The Broadway Center coordinates the following local performing groups: